shawnhuyiwen/pulse/ReadMe.md

 ## Build Environment

-The code provided utilizes C++11.
-Here is a list of popular compilers and their initial version to implement all of C++11 :
+The code provided utilizes C++17, here is a list of popular compilers and their initial version to implement all of C++17 :

-- GCC 4.8.1 and later
+GCC 7 and later
-- Clang 3.3 and later
+Clang 5 and later
-- MSVC 2015 and later
+MSVC 2017 and later

 If you have any questions\comments, don't hesitate to email kitware@kitware.com.